CLI Overview

 |---|---|

-ranger config set local headless trueranger config set ci header.Authorization '${AUTH_TOKEN}'Environment variables like ${AUTH_TOKEN} are resolved at runtime.
+ranger profile config set local headless trueranger profile config set local allowInsecureLocalhost trueranger profile config set ci header.Authorization '${AUTH_TOKEN}'ranger profile config set my-electron-app cdpEndpoint http://localhost:9222ranger profile config set local setupHeader.x-bypass-turnstile 'a1b2c3d4...'Environment variables like ${AUTH_TOKEN} are resolved at runtime.

-Section titled “Features”Features are the core unit of work in Ranger.
-Each feature has a name, description, and a checklist of items to verify in the browser.
+Section titled “Feature Reviews”Feature reviews are the core unit of work in Ranger.
+Each feature review has a name, description, and scenarios to verify in the browser.

 | Command | What it does |